-The National Disability Authority is delighted to announce the launch of the fifth year of “Someone Like Me”, the art competition for primary schools.
+The National Disability Authority is delighted to announce the launch of the sixth year of “Someone Like Me”, the art competition for primary schools.

 This fantastic competition aims to promote disability awareness among primary school children and give them a greater understanding of what unites children of differing abilities.
 Someone Like Me enables children to learn about and discuss these topics and creatively express what they’ve learned through art.